OutofSpaceUwU/Lil-Code/README.md

 # Moni_heichouDiscordServer
-Lines of Code on the Moni Heichou DiscordServer
+Lines of Code written for the Moni Heichou DiscordServer